ARLunan/MockBotC1-Desktop/README.md

 ### Refer to separate Manual Installation of MockBOTc1-Robot on the Raspberry Pi 5 Compute.

-**Installation of ROS 2 Packages and Dependancies on the Robot Desktop Computer.** This Repository material references the ROS 2 and dependencies installation documented in the linorobot2 repository *https://github.com/linorobot/linorobot2/blob/jazzy/ROBOT* , and adds instructions specfically for this MockBOTc1-Robot model.
+**Installation of ROS 2 Packages and Dependancies on the Robot Desktop Computer.** This Repository material references the ROS 2 and dependencies installation documented in the linorobot2 repository **https://github.com/linorobot/linorobot2/blob/jazzy/ROBOT** , SLGRepository **https://github.com/slgroboticshttps://github.com/slgrobotics**, and WimbleRobotics **https://github.com/wimblerobotics/Sigyn**, and adds instructions specfically for this MockBOTc1-Robot model.

 This "install" script on the ros2me repository script below will install
 **ROS 2 jazzy distro** and a number of python3 libraries and dependancies for the Ubuntu 24.04 Jammy Release meta-package: